Following on from a recent post on the Newly Diagnosed forum about things you wish you’d done before diagnosis, left me pondering…

 I’m sad I can’t drive anymore.
 So I have to be grateful my husband can drive me wherever I want to go.
 Grateful that I was given a motorised chair and we were able to buy a used vehicle with a ramp, to get it into.

 I re trained as a Massage therapist, a mature student, aged 50.
 That was fun.
 As the oldest in the group where the youngest was 17 and the next oldest 28, I was again rejuvenated.
 The energy they brought with them was infectious.
 I could never manage to be up, dressed and in a workplace for office hours now, and complete a days work.
 Not to mind staying upright and on my feet all day!
-Sad I can’t work as a Mortician anymore, so I have to be glad I am able to finish my work contract as clerical assistant from home.
+Sad I can’t work as a Mortician anymore, so I have to be glad I am able to finish my current work contract as clerical assistant, from home.
 My contract ends this Autumn.
 We are going to miss that small, extra income.

 Sad I can no longer work in my acre of garden, that was our life-long goal and retirement dream.
 So I have to be grateful we can manage to pay the pittance a lovely local man charges me for keeping it tidy, because he likes me and feels sorry for me I guess.